hyllios/utils/models/gap_deformation_potentials/README.md

 # Computational screening of materials with extreme gap deformation potentials
 Code and Data used for machine learning in "Computational screening of materials with extreme gap deformation potentials".

 For the CGCNN model use the data in data.tar.gz.
-It contains a folder full of cifs, and a list of the corresponding deformation potentials.
+It contains a folder with the crystal structures (in cif format) and a list of the corresponding deformation potentials.

 Install the CGCNN code from https://github.com/txie-93/cgcnn and run it with:
 ```bash